taranxiaopengli-oss/Wisconsin_Paver_Challenge/README.md

 Press the "Start Game" button.

 STEP 3:
-Play the game a shown in the video.
+Play the game as shown in the video.

 STEP 4:
 Either choose to quit the game or replay to try for a better score.